 In response to input received from the Regional Equity Working Group (REWG), MTC and ABAG will continue to refine the methodology, data collection and modeling capabilities for the equity analysis.

 Some of the enhancements suggested by the REWG include:

 - Revisiting the criteria for designating communities of concern (CoCs) the current definition is based in part on the presence of a significant concentration of both low-income and minority populations.
-Since many low-income areas in the North Bay do not satisfy the minority criteria, these communities are underrepresented in the regional designation; - Revisiting the geography for analysis the current analysis is conducted at a census tract level, which may not capture the neighborhood level variations, especially in suburban communities; - Refining the methodology for estimating displacement risk the current approach for estimating risk does not account for the loss of existing low-income communities.
-Instead, the methodology relies on the presence of low-income populations in the horizon year; - Developing a new methodology for the middle-wage jobs measure the current performance target does not capture sub-regional variability in the distribution of middle-wage jobs across the region; - Developing a new methodology for designating high-opportunity areas (HOAs) the current methodology and designations were developed by the Kirwan Institute in 2010-2011 using data that was available at the time.
-The methodology also does not disaggregate the measure into its three sub-categories: education, economics and neighborhood quality; - Developing county-specific profiles that can be used by the respective congestion management agencies when conducting an equity analysis for sub-regional planning (county transportation plans); and - Investigating key regional trends that affect low-income and minority communities in greater detail.
+Since many low-income areas in the North Bay do not satisfy the minority criteria, these communities are underrepresented in the regional designation; - Revisiting the geography for analysis the current analysis is conducted at a census tract level, which may not capture the neighborhood level variations, especially in suburban communities; - Refining the methodology for estimating displacement risk the current approach does not directly account for the loss of low-income residents in PDAs, TPAs, and HOAs between the baseline and plan horizon years to estimate the share of low-income residents at displacement risk.
+Instead, the methodology uses this information only to identify at risk zones, relying instead on the presence of the remaining low-income residents in PDAs, TPAs, and HOAs in the plan horizon year to estimate the risk of displacement; - Developing a new methodology for the middle-wage jobs measure the current performance target does not capture sub-regional variability in the distribution of middle-wage jobs across the region; - Developing a new methodology for designating high-opportunity areas (HOAs) the current methodology and designations were developed by the Kirwan Institute in 2010-2011 using data that was available at the time.
+The methodology also does not disaggregate the measure into its three subcategories: education, economics and neighborhood quality; - Developing county-specific profiles that can be used by the respective congestion management agencies when conducting an equity analysis for sub-regional planning (county transportation plans); and - Investigating key regional trends that affect low-income and minority communities in greater detail.